 - You’re entitled to (or named) on a valid NHS tax credit exemption certificate

 A lot of the websites are now accepting these vouchers, so you’ll still be able to get online bargains using them.

 With a health cash plan

-If your family suffers from poor sight or you really want a hot-shot pair of designer specs but you just don’t have the money, a health cash plan will give you an annual contribution towards your optical costs.
+If your family suffers from poor eyesight or you really want a hot-shot pair of designer specs, but you just don’t have the money, then consider a health cash plan.
+This will give you an annual contribution towards your optical costs.

-GetLenses sells all the leading contact lenses including Focus Dailies, 1-Day Acuvue Moist, coloured contact lenses and loads more, for a fraction of the high-street price – meaning you can make enormous savings of over £145 a year.
+VisionDirect sells all the leading contact lenses including Focus Dailies, 1-Day Acuvue Moist, coloured contact lenses (and lots more) for a fraction of the high-street price.
+Meaning you can make enormous savings of over the course of a year.

-Boots Opticians has launched its not-to-be-missed Contact Lens Reward Scheme.
-Members receive 10% off Boots-branded products across their health and beauty range.
+Members of Boots Opticians receive 10% off Boots-branded products across their health and beauty range.
 You’ll get free delivery every three months on most lens types, plus inclusive eye tests.
-Even contact lens wearers need specs sometimes and with the Reward Scheme you’ll also get a whopping 50% off glasses!
+Even contact lens wearers need specs sometimes and with the Reward Scheme you’ll also get a discounts on glasses.